A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 That’s So Montessori is reader-supported, contains affiliate links, and is a member of Amazon Services LLC Associates Program.
 When you buy through links on our site, you may be purchasing our products or we may earn an affiliate commission at no extra cost to you.
 Your support is much appreciated.
 Thank you!

 Unsure when National Scavenger Hunt Day is?
 No worries!
-In this blog post, we’ve got all the information you need, along with some fantastic reasons to celebrate this exciting occasion.
+We’ve got all the information you need, along with some fantastic reasons to celebrate this exciting occasion.

 National Scavenger Hunt Day